elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/services/traverse-city-web-design.md

   website: https://ledigtal.com
 - title: Traverse City Web Design
   logo: "/images/companies/traverse-city-web-design.png"
-  description: Traverse City Web Design, LLC. is a top-rated web design agency in
+  Description: Traverse City Web Design, LLC. is a top-rated web design agency in
     picturesque Northern Michigan.
 We create, repair and host websites for small & medium size businesses in Michigan, and across the country.
 We can make you an amazing new website.
 We can make your current website better.
 We can help